centreon/centreon-engine/doc/user/configuration/basics/service_checks.rst

 detect when a service changes between OK, WARNING, UNKNOWN, and CRITICAL states and take appropriate action.
-These state changes result in different :ref:`state types <state_types>` (HARD or SOFT), which can trigger :ref:`event handlers <event_handlers>` to be run and :ref:`notifications <notifications>` to be sent out.
+These state changes result in different :ref:`state types <state_types>` (HARD or SOFT), which can trigger :ref:`event handlers <event_handlers>` to be run.
 Service state changes can also trigger on-demand :ref:`host checks <host_checks>`.
 Detecting and dealing with state changes is what Centreon Engine is all about.

 When services change state too frequently they are considered to be "flapping".
-Centreon Engine can detect when services start flapping, and can suppress notifications until flapping stops and the service's state stabilizes.
+Centreon Engine can detect when services start flapping, and internally flag services until flapping stops and the service's state stabilizes.
 More information on the flap detection logic can be found :ref:`here <flapping_detection>`.